Lodewikus2000/inequality/STYLE.md

-We mostly follow this style: https://www.w3schools.com/js/js_conventions.asp with some exceptions.
+This project mostly follow this style: https://www.w3schools.com/js/js_conventions.asp with some exceptions.

 # Indentation